 No one plans to suffer severe injuries in an accident.
 Catastrophic injuries are so severe that they could result in permanent disfigurement, impairment, or death.
 Catastrophic injuries may stem from a variety of accidents, including motor vehicle accidents, bicycle, and pedestrian accidents, use of defective products, dog bites, and even slip and falls.
 Serious accidents such as these could also leave you with a life-altering disability.

-Nebraska law establishes strict timelines for pursuing catastrophic injury claims.
+State law establishes strict timelines for pursuing personal injury claims.
 As a result, you may wish to take steps to protect your rights as quickly as possible following a catastrophic accident.
-Contacting an experienced personal injury lawyer could be instrumental in building a strong case on your behalf.
-The meticulous attorneys at Berry Law could analyze every detail of your case and fight for the best outcome for you.
+It is best to enlist the services of a skilled Omaha catastrophic injury lawyer before filing a claim.

 Examples of Catastrophic Injuries in Omaha

-In many cases, individuals sustain injuries in accidents that eventually result in a full recovery.
-Broken bones may only require surgery, casts, and physical therapy.
+In some cases, individuals sustain minor injuries in accidents that eventually result in a full recovery.
+Broken bones may be fully treated through surgery, casts, and physical therapy.
 Cuts and bruises are likely to heal and fade.
-Catastrophic injuries, however, may never heal.
+However, catastrophic injuries may never heal.
 They can result in permanent impairments or significant losses in functional ability that were not present before the accident.

-A catastrophic injury lawyer in Omaha may be able to help individuals who have suffered life-changing injuries by fighting for their financial wellbeing.
-Some typical examples of catastrophic injuries may include:
+A catastrophic injury attorney in Omaha may be able to help you fight for your financial well-being if you have suffered life-threatening injuries.
+Some typical examples of life-altering injuries include: